dragonflydb/dragonfly/README.md

 ## Design decisions along the way
 ### Expiration deadlines with relative accuracy
-I decided to limit the expiration range to 180 days.
-Moreover, expiration deadlines with millisecond precision (PEXPIRE/PSETEX etc) will be rounded to closest second **for deadlines greater than 16777215ms (approximately 280 minutes).
+I decided to limit the expiration range to 365 days.
+Moreover, expiration deadlines with millisecond precision (PEXPIRE/PSETEX etc) will be rounded to closest second **for deadlines greater than 33554431ms (approximately 560 minutes).
 In other words, expiries of `PEXPIRE key 10010` will expire exactly after 10 seconds and 10ms.
-However, `PEXPIRE key 16777300` will expire after 16777 seconds (i.e. 300ms earlier).
-Similarly, `PEXPIRE key 16777800` will expire after 16778 seconds, i.e. 200ms later.
+However, `PEXPIRE key 34000300` will expire after 34000 seconds (i.e. 300ms earlier).
+Similarly, `PEXPIRE key 34000800` will expire after 34001 seconds, i.e. 200ms later.

-Such rounding has at most 0.006% error which I hope is acceptable for ranges so big.
+Such rounding has at most 0.002% error which I hope is acceptable for large ranges.
-If you it breaks your use-cases - talk to me or open an issue and explain your case.
+If it breaks your use-cases - talk to me or open an issue and explain your case.